JNOSQL/demos-se/artemis-demo-java-se/couchbase/README.md

 ### How To test

-Once this a communication layer to Couchbase, we're using integration test, so you need to install ArangoDB.
+Once this a communication layer to Couchbase, we're using integration test, so you need to install Couchbase.
 The recommended way is using Docker.

 ![Docker](https://www.docker.com/sites/default/files/horizontal_large.png)